aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

    waves<tutorial_count_hand_wave>` tutorial, except for the changes in the last few lines as shown above.
-   These changes outputs the ``hand_direction`` and ``num_waves`` to the pipeline's data pool for subsequent consumption by the new ``output.sqlite`` custom node.
+   These changes outputs the ``hand_direction`` and ``num_waves`` to the pipeline's data pool for subsequent consumption by the ``output.sqlite`` custom node.

 #. **pipeline_config.yml**: